 The Jewish community has been living continuously in Rome for 2,200 years, making it one of the oldest communities outside of Israel.
 The exhibits on display in the museum date back principally to the ghetto period (1555-1870) and all come from the original ‘Five Synagogues’ building.

 The rich collection includes liturgical furnishings, manuscripts, incunabula, historical documents, records and marble works.

 Since 1960, the museum displayed its treasures in a single room, but the study and cataloguing of all the works required a larger display area.
 The new exhibit was inaugurated in 2005.

 The museum covers an area of 700 square meters and unfolds through seven rooms with different themes.
 It offers a reconstruction of the Jewish people life in Rome and shows us how they managed to integrate into the socio-economic structure of the city, while they maintained their own identity.

-n 1555 Pope Paul IV established the ghetto, a run-down district where Jews were forced to live apart from the rest of the population…
+In 1555 Pope Paul IV established the ghetto, choosing one of the most dilapidated and unhealthy neighborhoods in the city, where the Jews were forced to live apart from the rest of the population.

 To retrace, through art, the birth of the State of Israel and its deep connection with Italy, which was powerfully

 We are waiting for you on Saturday 19th November from 20:00 to 1:00, last admission at 00:15.
 Do not miss!

 The Foundation for the Jewish Museum of Rome in collaboration with the Center of the Jewish Culture is pleased to

 On the occasion of Remembrance Day, the Jewish Museum of Rome hosts the sketch created in 1949 by Mirko Basaldella